Go Back

 1. Preheat the oven to 375°F.

-Spray the bottom and sides of a 9" tube pan with nonstick cooking spray.
+Spray the bottom and sides of a 9" springform pan with nonstick cooking spray.
 Alternatively, you may use a 9" square baking pan.

 Make the Crumb Topping: